shrainu/Space-Invaders/README.md

 # Space Invaders

  Space invaders game made in python using pygame module.
-It's almost done, I'll add the endless mode soon after that game is pretty much done.
+It's pretty much done.
+Game has two game modes one of is the Normal game mode which is kinda easier other one is the Endless mode which is a bit more challenging and has procedural generated levels.

 ## What's missing?

-- Endless mode
 - Boss fight
-- Local high scores
 - Upgrades after levels